 This process which paradoxically does not involve bleach, is designed to maximise colour and eliminate pigments and other impurities.

-Crystallization and filtering:
+Crystallisation and filtering:

 This process is designed to enhance the content of unsaturated fatty acids and maintain their integrity in cold storage.
 The gradual cooling process is carefully controlled using a ‘cooling curve’ determined by our data system and can take anything between eight and twelve hours, dependent on the quantity of oil being processed.